ATTORNEY AT LAW

 NORFED’s political goals include repealing the Federal Reserve System and the Internal Revenue Code.
 To promote its political purposes, NORFED distributes gold and silver Liberty Dollars in specie, digital and paper certificate form.
 NORFED has a right under the US Constitution to participate in political organizations and to promote its political ideals.

-Apparently, FBI agents seized the NORFED inventory of gold and silver Liberty Dollar to harass, burden, or even destroy a political organization which the FBI determined was wrong.
+Apparently, FBI agents under your direction seized the NORFED inventory of gold and silver Liberty Dollar to harass, burden, or even destroy a political organization which the FBI/DOJ determined was wrong.
 However, you have no authority under the law or regulations to make such a determination or to attack political organizations.

 NORFED’s right to promote its views is protected by the First, Ninth, and Tenth Amendments of the US Constitution.
 In the same manner that practices are an important part of beliefs in religion, so it is in politics.
 NORFED has a right to freedom of speech and to promote its ideas, and the FBI must respect those rights.

-As you saw in the news media, a few months ago, the FBI office in Boston paid over ten million dollars ($10,000,000) in damages and generated adverse publicity.
-Please do not bring such shame on the good office in Asheville, North Carolina.
+As you saw in the news media, a few months ago, the FBI office in Boston paid over one hundred and ten million dollars ($110,000,000) in damages and generated adverse publicity.
+Please do not bring such shame on the good FBI office in Asheville, North Carolina.

 The requests made by NORFED in this letter are legitimate, and all items as described herein must be returned to it or its officers as soon as possible.